amulyas/new-relic-service-broker/README.md

 | Key | Description
 | --- | -----------
+| `SERVICE_NAME` | the Name of the service advertised by the service broker if not sure set it to newrelic
 | `LICENSEKEY` | The New Relic account license key to provide to all applications.
 This can be found on the Account Settings Summary page in New Relic.
 | `SECURITY_USER_NAME` | The username that the Cloud Foundry Cloud Controller should use to authenticate.
 This can be any value.
 | `SECURITY_USER_PASSWORD` | The password that the Cloud Foundry Cloud Controller should use to authenticate.
 This can be any value
 | `SERVICEBROKER_PLANID` | The id for the plan advertised by the service broker.
 This **must** be a UUID.
 A new UUID can be generated [here][u].
 | `SERVICEBROKER_SERVICEID` | the id of the service advertised by the service broker.
 This **must** be a UUID.
 A new UUID can be generated [here][u].

 ## Developing
 The project is set up as a Maven project and doesn't have any special requirements beyond that.